ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 How to Use the New API Stack?
 -----------------------------

-:ref:`See here for our complete and comprehensive migration guide <rllib-new-api-stack-migration-guide>` describing in detail which steps you have to take and which changes you have to apply to your custom RLlib classes in order to migrate from the old- to the new stack.
+See :ref:`New API stack migration guide <rllib-new-api-stack-migration-guide>` for a complete and comprehensive migration guide with detailed steps and changes to apply to your custom RLlib classes to migrate from the old to the new stack.